 Adjacent to Pisgah National Forest, Moses H. Cone Memorial Park, Julian Price Park, and the Blue Ridge Parkway, Blowing Rock is the perfect place to begin your hiking adventure.
-Also nearby is Grandfather Mountain, the Linville Gorge Wilderness area, part of the Appalachian Trail, and points on the Mountains-to-Sea Trail.
+Also nearby is Grandfather Mountain, the Linville Gorge Wilderness area, and parts of the Mountains-to-Sea Trail.
 There are so many beautiful places in our backyard… what are you waiting for?

 Hiking is a great pastime in all seasons.
 Click here to see 5 REASONS TO HIKE IN WINTER, and some great tips for preparing for your winter hike.

 The Blue Ridge Parkway has so much to offer hikers.
 Trails vary greatly in difficulty, which means that there is something for every skill level.
 The Parkway provides great access to most parks and trails in the area, including Moses Cone and Julian Price Parks.
 The Moses Cone Carriage Trails network is in Blowing Rock, and it offers 25 miles of easy trails.
 They’re great year round, and excellent for cross-country skiing when there is natural snowfall.
 Blowing Rock is located at milepost 292 on the Parkway.

 These are official maps for trail networks on the Blue Ridge Parkway that are near Blowing Rock.
 Click on each one for a downloadable and printable PDF file.